strangebit-io/hip-vpls-hw/README.md

 - update the rules file (update the firewall rules)
 - in config.py you need to select proper options (change the CE facing interface, public source IP address, change algorithms)

+First make sure that the SHA2 and AES libraries are compiled for the nanoPI R2S.
+And then follow the instructions below.

 Next deploy the service:

 ```